 What are you trying to achieve by asking for a promotion?

-Are you just ambitious and feel like going up every rung of the corporate ladder in as little time as possible?
+Are you ambitious and feel like going up every corporate ladder rung in as little time as possible?
 Do you want to get paid more?
 Who doesn’t, but is that your only motivation?

 Maybe you’re bored.
-Your current position doesn’t engage you enough and you feel like it’s time for a step up.
-Did you just see an opening become available somewhere at the top and thought to offer yourself up for consideration?
+Your current position doesn’t engage you enough, and you feel like it’s time for a step up.
+Did you just see an opening available somewhere at the top and think of offering yourself up for consideration?

 There’s no telling when that might happen again.
 Or are you just dissatisfied with where you are right now?
-Perhaps you think getting a promotion will somehow make your working woes go away.
+Perhaps getting a promotion will somehow make your working woes disappear.

 Knowing that a higher position certainly entails more responsibility.
-These are things you should ponder more thoroughly before even thinking about how to ask for a promotion.
+You should ponder these things more thoroughly before even considering how to ask for a promotion.

-But now you have the option of learning about the do’s and the don’ts before you find yourself stepping on a metaphorical rake.
-So let’s meander through some of them and before you know it, you’ll have a more fleshed out plan for how to ask for a promotion.
+But now you can learn about the do’s and don’ts before stepping on a metaphorical rake.
+So, let’s meander through some of them, and before you know it, you’ll have a more fleshed-out plan for how to ask for a promotion.

 Asking for a Promotion: What to Do

-These are just a few tips you should keep in your crosshairs if you want to properly learn how to ask for a promotion.
+These are just a few tips you should keep in your crosshairs if you want to learn how to ask for a promotion properly.

 Of course, these simple instructions aren’t the be-all-end-all of career advancement tips, but they’re pretty close.